Mediterranean Shrimp Orzo Salad

 Why You’ll Love This Mediterranean Shrimp Orzo Salad

-• It’s packed with lots of goodness: Shrimp, tomatoes, olives, feta, fresh herbs, and more, this salad is loaded with tons of awesome flavors.
+Packed with lots of goodies: Shrimp, tomatoes, olives, feta, fresh herbs, and more, this salad is loaded with tons of awesome flavors.

 Key Ingredients

-• Orzo: Any tiny pasta will work, but orzo is the best option for its rice-like consistency.
+- Orzo: Any small pasta will work, but orzo is the best option for its rice-like consistency.

 See the recipe card below for more information on ingredients and quantities.

-2. Cook the shrimp: Toss the shrimp with olive oil and salt and spread them onto a large baking sheet.
-Cook at 400F for 6 to 8 minutes.
+- Cook the shrimp: Toss the shrimp with olive oil and salt, then spread them evenly onto a large baking sheet.
+Cook at 400F for 6-8 minutes.

 Pro Tips